I Spent Over $1,000 On My 51-Hour Pandemic Road Trip & It Was Totally Worth It

 How did you handle stops?
 Did you take special precautions due to COVID-19?

-The three of us washed and sanitized our hands frequently and wore masks, plus I carried around sanitizing wipes so I could clean the tables and chairs we sat in.
+The three of us washed and sanitised our hands frequently and wore masks, plus I carried around sanitising wipes so I could clean the tables and chairs we sat in.

 What was the most challenging part of the road trip?